racket/racket7/racket/src/cs/README.txt

  other *.rkt - Racket scripts like "convert.rkt" or comparisions like
          "demo/regexp.rkt".
 For example, you can run "demo/regexp.rkt" and compare the reported timing to "demo/regexp.ss".

+From primitives to modules:

+The "expander" layer, as turned into a Chez Scheme library by "expander.sls", synthesizes primitive Racket modules such as `'#%kernel` and `'#%network`.
+The content of those primitive _modules_ at the expander layer is based on primitve _instances_ (which are just hash tables) as populated by tables in the "primitive" directory.
+For example, "primitive/network.scm" defines the content of the `'#network` primitive instance, which is turned into the primitive `'#%network` module by the expander layer, which is reexported by the `racket/network` module that is implemented as plain Racket code.
+The Racket implementation in "../racket" provides those same primitive instances to the macro expander.

 Running "demo/expander.ss":